 - You are providing an income tax-free death benefit for your family.

-- You are protecting yourself from critical, chronic and terminal illnesses.
+- You are protecting yourself from critical, chronic, and terminal illnesses.

 - You are protecting your retirement savings from market risk.

-And unlike other forms of insurance (car, home, long term care, etc.) that you pay for and may never need, an IUL insurance policy is guaranteed to be used.
+And unlike other forms of insurance (car, home, long-term care, etc.) that you pay for and may never need, an IUL insurance policy is guaranteed to be used.
 This gives you guaranteed value for the money you put into your policy.

-We can quickly run a model of an IUL to see if it will work for you, call us at 1-800-712-8519 or use the IUL calculator on this page.
+We can quickly run a model of an IUL to see if it will work for you; call us at 1-800-712-8519 or use the IUL calculator on this page.

 Frequently Asked Questions